-Mange is an intense itchy disease caused by parasitic mites.
+Mange is an intensely itchy disease caused by parasitic mites.
 It is hard to imagine that something as tiny as a mite could cause such severe itching, but it does.

 Demodex mange mites live in the hair follicles and glands of the skin, while Sarcoptic and Cheyletiella mange mites tend to burrow into the skin.
 The resulting irritation of the hair follicle causes severe itching, hair loss and scratching trauma.

 Clinical signs may vary from dog to dog, since symptoms are related to the dog's ability to resist the mites.
 Some dogs are genetically resistant and will never show signs of mange.
-Dogs with no resistance have hair loss; itching and pain.
+Dogs with no resistance suffer from hair loss, itching and pain.
 Any dog with a suppressed immune system is at risk to show signs, and normal adult dogs with thyroid or cancer problems often break with Demodex.
 The primary symptom is patchy hair loss, usually occurring around the eyes or on parts of the face.
 With time, crusty red skin progressing to a greasy, moist appearance develops.

-Treatment of mange is helped by clipping the hair and removing the crusty lesions.
-Topical treatment involves ointments, dips or medicated shampoos.
-Veterinarians often prescribe Ivermectin products orally or topical to treat mange from the inside out but Ivermectin cannot be used on a Collie, Sheltie, or breeds containing Collie/Sheltie.
-Ivomec topical is advantageous as we know we are getting an accurate dose in the animal.
-Topical Ivomec 0.5% also called Ivomec/Ivermectin Pour-On
+Veterinarians often prescribe Ivermectin products orally to treat mange from the inside out (Plumb).
+Note: Ivermectin cannot be used on a Collie, Sheltie, or breeds containing Collie/Sheltie.

 Injectable Ivomec 1%